Ismaelleon/Ismaelleon/README.md

 You can check out my work on my [Portfolio Website](https://ismaelleon.github.io).

-If you have any doubt or comment, feel free to contact me on my [E-mail](mailto:Ismaelleon@protonmail.com).
+If you have any doubt or comment, feel free to contact me via [E-mail](mailto:Ismaelleon@protonmail.com).
 <br />

 ### Things that I am working on: